 2. Listed here are the course outcomes/objectives assessed in this course which play a supplemental role in contributing to the student’s general education along with the general education competency it supports.

-General Education Competency
+General Education Competency: Visualize

-Course Outcomes or Objectives Supporting the General Education Competency Selected: Visualize
+Course Outcomes or Objectives Supporting the General Education Competency Selected:

 Explain chronology and stylistic characteristics of music from various non-western musical traditions;